 Once you open the Lab Broker, you will see a new window open.
 Each of your courses that contain labs will be listed.

 If you are accessing the lab for the first time, after expanding the list of nodes available for your course, you’ll notice that the 'Connect' and 'Start' button is grayed out, and only the 'Allocate Lab' button is clickable.
 Click on the 'Allocate Lab' to activate the nodes.
 Then click 'Start Nodes' to start the Sandbox Client (virtual machines).

-Within each course block (e.g., Proving Grounds), you will see the various machines needed for your labs.
+Within each course block (e.g., CIS 4216), you will see the various machines needed for your labs.
 Follow your lab instructions regarding which machines to access for each lab assignment.
 To connect to an individual lab machine, simply click the ‘Connect’ icon.

 Destroying Lab Resources